Last Updated on September 17, 2024

 Recovery Point Objective: How to minimize data loss

 RPO is another crucial aspect of disaster recovery planning.
 It represents the maximum amount of data loss that an organization can tolerate in the event of a disaster or failure.
-In other words, how much data your organization can lose without damaging its business operations.
+In other words, it helps answer the question “How much data your organization can lose without damaging its business operations?”

 So, RPO defines the acceptable time gap between the latest data backup and the moment of failure.
 For instance, if a company has an RPO of 1 hour, it means they can tolerate losing up to 1 hour’s worth of data if a catastrophic event strikes.